Talk to your fred’s Pharmacist about immunizations available for you and your family. Below is a breakdown of a few you should understand.

 Are there increased risks for senior adults?

 As we get older, our immune systems tend to weaken, putting us at a higher risk for certain diseases.
-It is recommended that senior adults get Shingles, Influenza, and Pneumonia Vaccines.
+It is recommended that senior adults get shingles, influenza and pneumonia vaccines.
 An estimated 1 million Americans get shingles every year, and about half of them are 60 years old or older.
-Additionally, over sixty percent of seasonal flu-related hospitalizations occur in people 65 years and older.
-Talk with a fred’s pharmacist to find out which vaccines are recommended for you.
+Additionally, over 60% of seasonal flu-related hospitalizations occur in people 65 years and older.
+Talk with a fred's Pharmacist to find out which vaccines are recommended for you.

 When does flu season begin?